nsolanki0/muc1-kmer-diagnostics/data_generation/README.md

 ### `read_simulation/`

-Contains scripts used to simulate and process sequencing reads.
+Contains scripts used to simulate sequencing reads and to filter/extract _MUC1_-related reads for downstream analysis.

 The workflow includes:

 - indexing the reference FASTA;
 - sequencing-read simulation using NEAT; and
-- filtering/extracting _MUC1_-related reads for downstream analysis.
+- filtering/extracting _MUC1_-related reads.

-The `filter_muc1_reads.sh` workflow can be applied to simulated reads directly or to reads generated from the haplotype-mixture (diploid-like) sample generation workflow, depending on the downstream analysis.
+The `filter_muc1_reads.sh` workflow can be applied either directly to simulated reads or to reads generated from the haplotype-mixture (diploid-like) sample-generation workflow, depending on the downstream analysis.

 The resulting processed reads are used as input to both k-mer feature generation and the VNtyper2 baseline analysis.

 ### `sample_generation/`

-Contains scripts used to construct the final haplotype-mixture (diploid-like) samples from the simulated sequencing data.
+Contains scripts used to construct the final haplotype-mixture (diploid-like) samples from simulated sequencing reads.

 The workflows use SLURM job arrays to process multiple samples in parallel.